Ozone Therapy for Joint Pain: Evidence by Joint, Injections, and How It Compares

 • Transient warmth in the joint

 Serious adverse events are rare.
-Infection risk exists with any joint injection but is minimized with proper sterile technique.
-Allergic reactions to ozone are not reported, though reactions to procaine or other prolozone components are possible.
+Infection risk exists with any joint injection but is minimized with sterile technique.
+Reactions to procaine or other prolozone components are possible even though ozone itself rarely triggers allergy.
+Ozone’s broader anti-inflammatory role is covered in our guide to ozone therapy for inflammation.

 The Bottom Line